qiime2/dev-docs/source/storing-data/provenance.rst

 What Provenance Data is Captured?
 ---------------------------------

-In order to focus on provenance data, we will consider a simple QIIME 2 Archive (``.qza``) structure, with limited non-provenance content.
+In order to focus on provenance data, we will consider a relatively simple QIIME 2 Archive (``.qza``) structure, with limited non-provenance content.
 Below the outer :term:`UUID` directory, this :term:`Artifact` holds the data it produced in a ``data`` directory (:ref:`data-goes-in-data`), and a few "clerical"